human1-z/Lylia-Offseason-2025/README.md

 ## Getting Help
 ### User Documentation and Tutorials
-*FIRST* maintains online documentation with information and tutorials on how to use the *FIRST* Tech Challenge software and robot control system.
+*FIRST* maintains online documentation with information and tutorials on how to use the *FIRST* Tech Challenge software and lyliaRobot control system.
 You can access this documentation using the following link:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[FIRST Tech Challenge Documentation](https://ftc-docs.firstinspires.org/index.html)